A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-It then follows that ${\cal F}$ is inversely proportional to the time needed to reach a fixed precision on SSAs.
+Only for hard probes and when nuclear effects can be neglected, it follows that ${\cal F}$ defined as above is inversely proportional to the time needed to reach a fixed precision on SSAs.
 In other words $\cal{F}$ is inversely proportional to the variance of the SSAs.

 Since different set-up cannot be used during the same amount of time over a LHC year, it also obviously useful to make comparisons at the level of $\int dt\, {\cal L}$ and $\int dt\, {\cal F}$.
 The yearly run duration are taken to be $10^7$ s for the proton beam and $10^6$ s for the lead beam.
 These are maxima.